 In this case, you'll purposely mantain your heroes below the fourth star for a while to obtain victories, at first in the Blitz Level 1-3, and then moving all heroes togethers to the next level.
 Repeat this strategy for every subsequent Blitz level.

-Let’s begin with the premise that if you already have one or both Legendary Heroes – Angelica and Ornok – you don’t probably need to read this guide… 😁
+Let's begin with the premise that if you already have one or both Legendary Heroes - Angelica and Ornok - you don't probably need to read this Crush Them All guide... ?

 With the aforementioned premise in mind, we took care of classyfing some of the most dangerous PvP heroes, and in the following table you may find their names and mugshots. ☠️ ⚠️

 Heroes that also deserve a honorable mention are: Gladiator (*cultural moment*: nomen omen), Spike, Atlantus, Akwa, Furiosa (maybe the only one knight also good as a dps), One Eye (only one rogue worth something in pvp), Thor, Skeleton Giant, Pirato, Monki Mortar, Frost Queen, Spark, Xak, Merlinus, Circe and Kage.

 Anyway, like in every strategic game, a lot of the heroes' potential deeply depends on the player's ability to know how to use it.
 Every hero has in fact a wide range of personalization, a strong point and a role.
 While it's true, for example, that Rogues leave something to be desired in PvP, they can show their best in the PvE!
 Even the same hero, if placed in a team without a strategy, may not help leading to the desired outcome.

 In this game, there is a nice variety of Shops.

 We suggest you to spend...